Skills: Speaking, Writing

 and so on.

 How to Play.
-When everyone is ready, bring the class to order.
+When everyone has finished, bring the class to order.
 Afterwards, invite the players to take it in turns reading aloud their lists.
 A student gets one point for each logical statement.
 You write the final result on the board next to the player's name and their 'strange pair' like this:

 Kirill: mouse - house - 7 points